Media portrayal of lesbians: Literature

 Sappho was an ancient Greek poet who, over time, has become well known for her poetry fragments that frequently dealt with love between women.
 During the twentieth century, lesbians such as Gertrude Stein and Barbara Hammer were noted in the U.S. avant-garde art movements, along with figures such as Leontine Sagan in German pre-war cinema.
 Since the 1890s the underground classic The Songs of Bilitis has been influential on lesbian culture.
 This book provided a name for the first campaigning and cultural organization in the United States, the Daughters of Bilitis.

 Joseph Sheridan le Fanu's 1872 novella Carmilla, published as part of the book In a Glass Darkly, is often cited as a root of the lesbian vampire trope about the predatory love of a vampire (the title character) for a young woman (the narrator) which was picked up in 20th-century exploitation films.
 The novella has since been adapted into a webseries, as well as a film based on the series.

 During the 1950s and 1960s, lesbian pulp fiction was published in the U.S. and the United Kingdom, often under "coded" titles such as Odd Girl Out, The Evil Friendship by Vin Packer and The Beebo Brinker Chronicles by Ann Bannon.
 British school stories also provided a haven for "coded" and sometimes outright lesbian fiction.
 During the 1970s the second wave of feminist-era lesbian novels became more politically oriented.
 Works often carried the explicit ideological messages of separatist feminism and the trend carried over to other lesbian arts.
 Rita Mae Brown's debut 1973 novel Rubyfruit Jungle was a milestone of this period; Patience and Sarah, by Isabel Miller, became a cult favorite.
 By the early 1990s, lesbian culture was being influenced by a younger generation who had not taken part in the "Feminist Sex Wars" and this strongly informed post-feminist queer theory along with the new queer culture.
-Molly Bolt inRubyfruit Jungle, has numerous romantic and sexual relationships with other women, and she confronts the "hypocrisies of both heterosexual and homosexual societies."
+Molly Bolt in Rubyfruit Jungle has numerous romantic and sexual relationships with other women, and she confronts the "hypocrisies of both heterosexual and homosexual societies."